-Materials that have long been offered exclusively to members - atlases, videos and books, for example - will finally be offered to the masses - a nod to the 17 percent decline in membership since 1989.
-To help that rollout, the map division in January completed the society's first-ever acquisition, a \$2 million Colorado company called Trails Illustrated, and struck a partnership with the Geosystems Global Corporation to produce the first National Geographic Road Atlas by this fall.
+The shift may have spared the society, historically a darling of Capnartnerships have been forged with NBC and Rupert Murdoch's British Sky Broadcasting.
+Hallmark is a sky producasting. nailimark is a sponsor of a made-for-television mini-series about Stanley and Liv-ingstone that will be broadcast on ABC, And taiks are on with two mov-ie studios, Columbia Tristar and Francis Ford Coppola's American Zoetrope.
+Materials that have long been offered exclusively to members - at-lases, videos and books, for example - will finally be offered to the masses - a nod to the 17 percent masses - a nod to the 1/ percent decline in membership since 1989.
+To help that rollout, the map division in January completed the society's first-ever acquisition, a \$2 million Colorado company called Trails II-lustrated, and struck a partnership with the Geosystems Global Corpo-ration to produce the first National ration to produce the first National Geographic Road Atlas by this fall.

 That is not all.
 About \$20 million was spent for a 44 percent stake in Destination Cinemas, which creates giant Imax theaters in places like William Randolph Hearst's castle and national parks.
-The magazine's site on the World Wide Web (www.nationalgeographic.com) is up and running.
-Two Spanish-language editions, one for Latin Amerles and one for Spain, will start soon, with a Hebrew version to follow.
+The magazine's site on the World Wide Web site on the world wide weo (www.nationalgeographic.com) is up and running.
+Two Spanish-lan-guage editions, one for Latin Amer-Les and one for Spain, will start scon, with a Hebrew version to follow.

-HE guiding principle is "branding," the use of the trademarked yellow rectangle to promote other products.
+HE guiding principle is "branding," the use of the trade-marked yellow rectangle to promote other products.
 At staff meetings, Disney is held up as a role model for marketing prowess, if not for content.
 Along those lines, a retail store is set to open this fall at Washington's National Airport, allowing travelers to make impulse purchases like stuffed animals and coffee-table books.

-"The model company that tends to get talked about a lot is Disney, that it's great at brand awareness and brand extension," said Bernard Ohanian, the editorial director of international editions, whose job just became much busier.
-"For people who are used to the Geographic's style editorially, that can raise some red flags."
+"The model company that tends to get talked about a lot is Disney, that it's great at brand awareness and brand extension," said Bernard Ohanian, the editorial director of in-ternational editions, whose job just became much busier.
+"For people who are used to the Geographic's style editorially, that can raise some red floar: red flags."

-Though the new ventures are unfamiliar territory for old-timers, in theory they advance the society's mission: the spread of geographic knowledge in a country where, Geographic executives say, many people have trouble identifying the Pacific Ocean on an unmarked map.
+Though the new ventures are unfamiliar territory for old-timers, in theory they advance the society's mission: the spread of geographic knowledge in a country where, Geoaraphic executives say, many people have trouble identifying the Pacific Ocean on an unmarked map.
 The idea is that when the new ventures are profitable, they will help pay for society expeditions, research and classroom programs.
+But the society's staff members;